Alex Hartley (cricketer): Media career

 In December 2019, Hartley began a podcast named No Balls: The Cricket Podcast with teammate Kate Cross.
 In 2021, it became part of the BBC Sounds platform.
 The podcast won 'Best Cricket Podcast' and 'Best Equality & Social Impact Podcast' at the 2023 Sports Podcast Awards, and 'Best Cricket Podcast' at the following year's awards.

 Hartley has featured as part of the BBC's Test Match Special coverage for various cricket series and tournaments, including the 2020 ICC Women's T20 World Cup, the 2020 T20I series between the England and Pakistan men's teams, the 2021 ICC Men's T20 World Cup and the 2022 ICC Men's T20 World Cup.

 Following her announcement regarding suspending her playing career in May 2023, Hartley continued her media work, appearing as part of the Test Match Special commentary team for the England v Ireland Test match that commenced on 1 June 2023.

 Coaching career

 On 18 October 2023, Hartley was appointed Multan Sultans spin bowling coach for the 2024 Pakistan Super League.
-She will continue with the same role in 2025 Pakistan Super League.
+She continued with the same role in 2025 Pakistan Super League.